Mohd Isa Abdul Samad: FGV legal suits

-FELDA CBT and bribery
+FELDA CBT and bribery case

 On 14 December 2018, Isa has claimed trial to a charge of criminal breach of trust (CBT) and nine counts of receiving graft involving more than RM3mil as FELDA Chairman at Kuala Lumpur Sessions Court.
 The first charge, he allegedly committed CBT by approving the purchase of Merdeka Palace & Suites Hotel without the approval from the Felda board of directors on 29 April 2014.
 Mohd Isa was also charged with receiving bribes of RM100,000; RM140,000; RM300,000; RM250,000; RM500,000; RM500,000; RM300,000; 500,000; and RM500,000 totalling RM3.09mil from Gagasan Abadi Properties Sdn Bhd director Ikhwan Zaidel between July 2014 and December 2015 as well as through Muhammad Zahid Md Arip, who was the Prime Minister's political secretary then, as gratification for helping approve the hotel's purchase for RM160mil.

 The High Court had on 3 February 2021 convicted Isa and sentenced him to six years in jail and RM15.45 million fine.
 However, his conviction was unanimously overturned by the Court of Appeal on 6 March 2024 and he was acquitted of all counts of corruption charges.
-The prosecution has since then filed for an appeal and the case is still pending on the Federal Court.
+The prosecution then filed for an appeal to the Federal Court the following day.
+On 10 February 2026, the Federal Court allowed the appeal and reinstated the conviction and sentence of Isa.
+As he exhausted his last legal venue, he was ordered to begin his prison sentence at the Sungai Buloh Prison immediately.
+His wife Bibi Sharliza was seen crying at the public gallery when the sentence was announced, while his other family members were also seen hugging each other.